MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 With this release, we're introducing a new version of the Settings app.
 The new Settings app includes new features and expanded settings for HoloLens 2 in the following areas: Sound, Power & sleep, Network & Internet, Apps, Accounts, Ease of Access, and more.

 > [!NOTE]
-> Because the new Settings app is distinct from the legacy Settings app, any Settings windows you previously placed around your environment will be removed upon update.
+> Because the new Settings app is distinct from the legacy Settings app, any Settings windows you previously placed around your environment is removed upon update.

 ![New Settings app homepage.](images/new-settings-app.png)